 People will ask if Deflecting Palm is good against cards like Valakut, the Molten Pinnacle or Grapeshot on a regular basis.
 The way that Deflecting Palm is worded, it only affects the next time a source of your choice would deal damage.
 Because Valakut has so many triggers and Grapeshot has Storm (meaning you actually copy the spell) you only get to stop one instance of damage.

-That being said, Deflecting Palm can be good against Scapeshift if your opponent wouldn’t have enough triggers to win the game if you can prevent 3 of the damage.
+Deflecting Palm can be good against Scapeshift if your opponent doesn’t have enough triggers to win the game if you can prevent 3 of the damage.
 Similarly against Grapeshot and Storm decks, you can stop 1 of the damage.
-Sometimes your opponent will have just enough for “exact-sies.”
-You can really ruin someone’s day by dropping this on them.
-Is it the best card to side in against Scapeshift and Storm?
-Probably not.
+Sometimes your opponent will have just enough for exact damage, and you can delay their win by a turn.
+It's probably not a great card to sideboard in against Scapeshift, though.

 Another common question is if Deflecting Palm is good against Lightning Storm, a win condition of the Ad Nauseam Combo deck.
 In a vacuum, yes, Deflecting Palm would throw the Lightning Storm right back at your opponent.
 But Angel’s Grace can put that down in a hurry.
 Still, the alternate way to go below 0 life, Phyrexian Unlife, would likely turn a lot of that damage into infect.
 So it’s not the worst card to have in reserve against that deck, especially if you’re sure Lightning Storm is their win condition.